Well, the nags are having a tough time making up their mind.

 Yes, sir.

-Uh, just wanted to call three quick comments.
+I just wanted to three quick comments.

-watching Fox News yesterday morning.
+I was watching Fox News yesterday morning.

 Condoleezza Rice was on with Gretchen on the couch.

-They were talking about the Chilean rescue effort.
+They were talking about the Chilean rescue effort, and I found her comments very telling.

-As soon as it was discovered that the miners were alive, the Chilean president sent out an international appeal to for help, asking that the best and brightest from around the world come to help attack the problem of rescuing the miners.
+As soon as it was discovered that the miners were alive, the Chilean president sent out an international appeal for help, asking that the best and brightest from around the world come to help attack the problem of rescuing the miners.

 That's how the Americans got there.